 Everyone engages in nutrition.
-And their brother the vegan and paleo cousins.
-Most nutrition services are offered by people that are not qualified for it.
+And their brother the vegan, and paleo cousins.
+Most nutrition services are offered by people that are not qualified for that.

-If we add to this some read articles on the subject, some potential successful weigh loss or achieving a good-looking figure, we get a state of creating instant-experts which erases the boundaries between experience and professionalism.
+If we add to this a few read articles on the subject, some potential successful weight loss, or achieving a decent-looking figure, we get a state of creating instant-experts which erases the boundaries between experience and professionalism.

 But experience does not make an expert.

 Experience without a strong and verified theoretical base, as well as the necessary interdisciplinary context, is not and cannot be the reason to consider someone an expert.

 Social media is filled with people offering (and selling) dietary advice.
 With all due respect, most of them are of repetitively catastrophic quality and their advices create more damage than benefit.
 They convince people that they're eating healthy by limiting food choices, setting unnecessary restrictions, leading to eating disorders.

 Without a doubt, the most common sellers of nutritionist services are fitness figures and/or coaches.

 I've been in sports for 22 years (not including going to the gym or running on my own, I'm talking about supervised training under qualified individuals) and it does not make me an expert on basketball or triathlon training.
 I can certainly offer some basic advice to a friend, but I don't feel qualified to get deeper into problematics and diagnostics of problems.
 And I certainly do not feel qualified to sell that knowledge.

 However, for some reason, the experience of eating, good looks and knowing how to open a can of tuna (in brine) makes a dietary expert.

 Achieving good looks or physical strength isn't proof of healthy diet or knowledge about nutrition.
 More often than not, those that achieved one or both are usually very motivated individuals who got there despite their diet.